sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round6.md

 **Tazio Ottis and Bridgette LeBer** for cannibalizing Bridgette's bike for parts, and helping me get the needed parts swapped onto my bike during the lunch break.
 **Grant Cowan** For mechanical support, along with Tazio.
 These guys were the only reason the bike made it onto grid for F1, we got everything fixed with just 10 minutes to spare!
 **Dave Thomas and Jeanne Marie** Are my crack medical staff, whether I'm falling into a folding chair or off of a motorcycle.
+**#20 Michael Kim** For lending me the foot control components and fuel tank mount I needed to get back in the game!